Written by Christopher Nye,

 Estate and inheritance taxes

 Estate tax is a tax on the transfer of property deeds following the death of the owner.
 At a federal level, this estate tax only typically applies when the deceased’s assets total more than $11.58 million – so most of us manage to avoid this one!
 Also, typically property left to a surviving spouse is exempt from estate tax.
-As of 2019, 13 states and Washington D.C. have an estate tax.
-It can be charged at a rate of as much as 40 percent and comes out of the value of the deceased party’s estate.
+As of 2024, 12 states and Washington D.C. have an estate tax.
+It can be charged at a rate of as much as 40 percent and is deducted from the value of the deceased party’s estate.

 Get no-obligation introductions to trusted law firms who can help you structure your purchase for inheritance how you want it.

 Inheritance tax is slightly different in that it is imposed on the individual set to inherit the estate, rather than the deceased.
-Currently, six US states (Nebraska, Iowa, Kentucky, Pennsylvania and New Jersey) impose inheritance tax, and one (Maryland) applies both inheritance and estate tax.
-The rate of inheritance tax charged depends upon the relationship between the deceased and the heir.
-For example, spouses are typically exempt from inheritance tax, but children are taxed, just at a low rate.
+Currently, six US states (Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania) impose inheritance tax, and one (Maryland) applies both inheritance and estate tax.
+Note that Iowa is in the process of phasing out its inheritance tax, which will be fully eliminated by January 1, 2025.

 As you can see, the tax landscape in the US is complicated.
 To get an exact picture of your individual liabilities based on your specific circumstances, we recommend consulting an expert.